-Bonner, a Republican, was the representative for Alabama's 1st congressional district from 2003 to 2013.
+Bonner was the representative for Alabama’s 1st congressional district and was a Republican.
+He served from 2003 to 2013.

-The chart is based on the bills Bonner sponsored and cosponsored.
+The chart is based on the bills Bonner sponsored and cosponsored from Jan 6, 2009 to Dec 11, 2014.
 See full analysis methodology.

 Bonner sponsored bills primarily in these issue areas: